levinceotieno/MzikiApp/README.md

-Mziki Player: A Feature-Rich Music Streaming App with AI-Powered Recommendations
+'**Mziki Player:** A Feature-Rich Music Streaming App with AI-Powered Recommendations'

 **Mziki Player** is a web-based music streaming application that elevates music discovery to a whole new level.
 It combines a user-friendly interface with powerful AI-powered recommendations to help you find music you'll love.